 Hello Spoonies and “Happy” Awareness Month,

-By now you’ve seen all sorts of series entitled “Shit (Random Group of People) Say.”
+I’m sure you’ve seen all sorts of series entitled “Shit (Random Group of People) Say.”
 I even wrote a post called “Shit Doctors Say.”
 What about the things we don’t say?
-For example…
+For example:

-My apartment has a “supplement graveyard” of things that didn’t work and things I stopped using because my doctor wanted me to try something different.
-Anyone else?
+My apartment has a “supplement graveyard” of things that didn’t work and things I stopped using because my doctor wanted me to switch things up.
+Can anyone relate?

-This one really needs no explanation.
-Ah, gluteny memories …
+This one needs no explanation.
+Ah, lovely gluteny memories…

 I’m having some hand-and-neck issues so I’m not sure when “Shit Lymies Don’t Say, Part Two” is going to be finished.
-(Hopefully sometime between now and next Lyme Awareness Month.)
-Please send healing thoughts to my neck— it’s unhappy. ☹️
+Please send healing thoughts to my neck—it’s unhappy. ☹️

 Wishing everyone a low-symptoms day and a good rest of the month.